 Mental health has become an epidemic in today’s society and with more and more people having trouble accessing the services they need they often go untreated.

 FACT: There is a lack of mental health service providers and more and more people are turning to the internet to access counseling supports they require and there are positive results documented by people accessing these supports.
 This is great news for those individuals who are struggling and may need services sooner rather than later

 ONLINE THERAPY; NOT FOR EVERYONE

-It should be noted that online therapy isn’t recommended for all types of mental health illness’s, if you have been diagnosed with a chronic mental health illness, such as chronic depressions or psychosis you should talk to a medical professional to obtain advice as to whether you could benefit from online counseling.
-It’s important to do your own research and in some instances face-to-face meetings with a therapist is most beneficial.
-If you are in a crisis situation you should contact your local emergency centre or mental health crisis line.
+It should be noted that online therapy isn’t recommended for all types of mental health illnesses, if you have been diagnosed with a chronic mental health illness, such as chronic depressions or psychosis you should talk to a medical professional to obtain advice as to whether you could benefit from online counseling.
+It’s important to do your own research and in some instances, face-to-face meetings with a therapist are most beneficial.
+If you are in a crisis situation you should contact your local emergency center or mental health crisis line.